 As well as the product itself, there was also a public image problem.
 Beer was associated with being a man’s drink, and which self-respecting man wanted to sit in a pub with his mates nursing an orange fruit juice?
 Not a good image.
 So at least an alcohol-free (AF) beer had one crucial redeeming characteristic: it was brown.
 It must have been a nightmare for the breweries’ marketing departments.

-Thankfully that state of affairs has now been consigned to the empty bottle bank of history.
+Thankfully, that state of affairs has now been consigned to the empty bottle bank of history.
 The world of AF beers is changing, and that pace of change shows every sign of acceleration.
-A new AF beer used to come along about as often as a new monarch, but now for someone foolish enough to attempt to maintain an up-to-date blog on AF beers (Beers Without Fears), keeping up with all the new launches has become completely impossible; which is a great place to be.
+A new AF beer used to come along about as often as a new monarch, but now for someone foolish enough to attempt to maintain an up-to-date blog on AF beers (Beers Without Fears), keeping up with all the new launches has become completely impossible, which is a great place to be.

-As part of this competition, the brewing companies are now offering AF beers claiming various healthy attributes; whether that’s isotonic, low sugar, gluten free, vegetarian, or vegan.
+As part of this competition, the brewing companies are now offering AF beers claiming various healthy attributes, whether that’s isotonic, low-sugar, gluten-free, vegetarian, or vegan.
 Who would have thought that a beer would ever be marketed as a rehydrating post-exercise drink?
-But the breweries are tapping into that good health psychology in the promotion of their AF beers now and no-one blinks an eye.
+But the breweries are tapping into that good health psychology in the promotion of their AF beers now, and no one blinks an eye.

-‘Remember to put a can in your gym bag.’
+Remember to put a can in your gym bag.
 Beer no longer has to be associated with drunkenness, hangovers, and a big belly.
-The days when enjoying great tasting beers invariably risked leading to harming both our physical and mental health are gone.
-The healthy choices in life can now include our choices of beer.
+The days when enjoying great-tasting beers was invariably risky, leading to harm to both our physical and mental health, are gone.
+Healthy choices in life can now include our choice of beer.